Fufoz/Software-Rasterizer/README.md

-# Software renderer
+# Softy
-This is a simple software renderer implementation written from scratch for educational purposes.
+Softy is a software renderer implementation written from scratch simply for educational purposes.

 ## Things implemented
 At the moment the following things are implemented: